feincms/feincms3/docs/index.rst

 - Facilities for embedding **apps** (i.e. a weblog, a contact form, ...) through the CMS.
 - Various utilities (**shortcuts** and **template tags**).

+Please note that there exist only abstract model classes in feincms3 and its dependencies.
+The concrete class (for example, the page model and its plugins) **have** to be added by you.

 .. [#] FeinCMS_ used to call those content types, a name which unfortunately was often confused with